ysoftware/Banner-View-Controller/README.md

 # Banner-View-Controller

 A port of Apple's BannerViewController to Swift.
-Required target of iOS 8.1 or higher.
+Requires target of iOS 8.1 or higher.

 ####Installation